ShreeChaturvedi/math-repl/README.md

 [![c++](https://img.shields.io/badge/C%2B%2B-23-blue.svg)](https://isocpp.org/)

 Math REPL is a small C++23 expression language with a REPL loop, user-defined functions, and an intentionally readable implementation.
-This README is more educational than the other repos: it walks through how the tokenizer, parser, and evaluator fit together with diagrams and concrete examples.
+The sections below walk through tokenization, parsing, and evaluation with diagrams and examples.

 ## Quick Start